philtomson/hugo_site/content/post/translating-pytorch-models-to-flux-part2-gpu.md

 On line 4 we're now *using CuArrays*.
 This will pull in CUDA arrays from [CuArrays.jl](https://github.com/JuliaGPU/CuArrays.jl).

-Now in order to indicate that we want some data on the GPU we wrap it in the *Flux.gpu()* function as we do for the *x* and *y* assignments on lines 16 & 17.
+In order to indicate that we want some data on the GPU we wrap it in the *Flux.gpu()* function as we do for the *x* and *y* assignments on lines 16 & 17.
 Note that the weights *w1* and *w2* are also tracked parameters for the sake of backpropagation so for those assignments (lines 19 & 20) we call *gpu* on the *randn* matrices and then pass that as the parameter to *param*.

 The other signficant change here is that now in the *forward()* function where we call the activation function (line 26) it must chang from: